National-League-of-Cities/preemption_entrepreneurship/README.md

 startup.early.survival.rate..percent.:	Percentage of startups still in business after more than one year

-opportunity.share.of.new.entrepreneaurs..percent.:	Percentage of entrepreneurs that started new businesses out of opportunity as opposed ot necessity
+opportunity.share.of.new.entrepreneaurs..percent.:	Percentage of entrepreneurs that started new businesses out of opportunity as opposed to necessity

-rate.of.new.entrepreneurs..percent.:	Percetnage of adults that become new entreprenuers in an average month, out of 100,000 adults
+rate.of.new.entrepreneurs..percent.:	Percentage of adults that become new entrepreneurs in an average month, out of 100,000 adults

 #### Sources
 Kauffman Foundation.
-"Early-Stage Entrepreneurship: Kauffman Indicators."
-Kauffman Indicators of Entrepreneurship.
-Web.
+"Early-Stage Entrepreneurship: Kauffman Indicators."Web.
 09 Nov.
 2020. <https://indicators.kauffman.org/series/earlystage>.

 ### Business & Demographic Data
 This data was used for control variables and to measure other entrepreneurial outcomes.